GriceTurrble/advent-of-code/README.md

 Don't expect my best code work, but I do try to make *some* effort in terms of code quality.

-Plus, this is my first excuse to get to know Jupyter notebooks, so that's a plus.
+Plus, this is my first excuse to use Jupyter notebooks, so that's a plus.